noahehall/theBookOfNoah/0current/haproxy.md

   - peers
   - listen
   - frontend: accepts incoming (external) requests: routes requests to backends
+    -
   - backend: fulfills incoming (frontend) requests

 ### directives:
+  - TODO: separate directives by the section they are permitted in?
+    - or at least specify which sections that can be in (if multiple)

   - statements to configure each section boundary
     - many overlap and cascade, e.g. the same directive in global > defaults > [frontend,backend] can be overridden